 To conduct real-time QC on current observations, the first pre-requisite is to understand the science and context within which the measurements are being conducted.
-Currents are dependent upon many things such as tidal forces, density gradients, and winds.
+Currents are dependent upon many things such as tidal forces, density gradients, winds, and riverine flow.
 The real-time QC of these observations can be extremely challenging.
 Human involvement is therefore important to ensure that solid scientific principles are applied to the process to ensure that good data are not discarded and bad data are not distributed.
 Examples include selection of appropriate thresholds and examination of data flagged as questionable.

-This manual focuses specifically on real-time data, so the operator is likely to encounter aspects of data QC where the flags and tests described in the following sections do not apply because the data are not considered to be real-time.
+This manual focuses specifically on real-time data, so the operator is likely to encounter aspects of data QC where the flags and tests described in the following sections do not apply because the data are not considered to be real time.
 For example, for real-time QC, drift (slow changes in sensor calibration) cannot be detected or corrected.
 Fortunately, sensor drift and drift correction are not typically issues for ADCPs (except for clock drift).
 Another example might be the ability of some data providers to backfill data gaps.
-In both of these examples, the observations are not considered to be real-time for purposes of QC checks.
+In both of these examples, the observations are not considered to be real time for purposes of QC checks.
+(However, in some sophisticated 24/7 QC operations, real-time dissemination may be switched from one sensor to another based on real-time QC flags.)